- SilkPeel DermalInfusion is a medical spa treatment that aims to correct common signs of aging and skin damage.

 She also gives the device high reviews for its minimal downtime, immediate results, the variety of treatment options it offers, and low cost.
 “If someone has a big event, DermaSweep is my hero device to bring out that healthy, radiant glow,” Dr. Haley concludes.

 What do the experts say?

 Zwivel reached out to several medical experts to get their feedback on DermalInfusion.

-Dr. Rhonda Q. Klein, a board-certified dermatologist with Connecticut Dermatology Group in Fairfield, is very impressed with SilkPeel DermalInfusion’s versatility.
+Dr. Rhonda Q. Klein, a board-certified dermatologist with Modern Dermatology in Westport, CT, is very impressed with SilkPeel DermalInfusion’s versatility.

 “There are different serums to customize treatment based on skin needs,” she says.
 “It’s recommended to stop retinols 2-3 days prior to the procedure, and patients with history of HSV (herpes simplex virus) should have prophylaxis with Valtrex, but basically anyone is a candidate.”